 GENERAL OUTREACH ACTIVITIES DURING ICANN PUBLIC MEETINGS

-Coordinate with ICANN on any event they are doing to increase the visibility of the BC and make face to face contact with attending private sector members, while recognizing that the attendance of local businesses can be very challenging, due to their own business priorities that compete with a multi day ICANN meeting.
+Coordinate with ICANN on any event they are doing to increase the visibility of the BC and make face to face contact with attending private sector members, while recognizing that the attendance of local businesses can be very challenging, due to their own business priorities that compete with a multi-day ICANN meeting.

 Make sure all private sector attendees at ICANN meetings-who are eligible for BC membership-know about BC supported events.
 Examples include the CSG hosted cross-constituency breakfast events held during ICANN Public Meetings, or other social events that the BC contributes to organizing.

-Establish a standard invitation to be sent to the local business associations 3 months before an ICANN meeting, when contacts are nominated by BC members, and then followed up with a more detailed invitation, when the ICANN agenda is available, and social events are identified.
+Establish a standard invitation to be sent to the local business associations in the relevant country/region, at least three (3) months before an ICANN meeting, when contacts are nominated by BC members, and then followed up with a more detailed invitation, when the ICANN agenda is available, and social events are identified.
 [Engage with the ICANN Engagement Team and regional V.P. regarding any relevant business groups they are engaging with].

 For ICANN meetings, where possible, include two senior business leaders from the region/with regional affiliation as part of BC Engagement.
 For example, identification of North African and MENA business executives is underway for ICANN60 and are funded through ICANN’s Special Budget Request process.